AminBAROUDyassir/Event_Organisation_NodeJS/README.md

 you need to install mongodb , and create a db with a selected name after that you need to change the value of DB_CONNECTION_STRING in .env file

-example : my db has the name of organiser , and my mongodb is installed in local instance
+example : my db has the name of "organiser" , and my mongodb is installed in local instance

 ```bash
 DB_CONNECTION_STRING=mongodb://localhost:27017/organiser